 Contact the Parish Office for details.

 Refugee Action Group

-St Bridget’s Refugee Action Group, in partnership with parishes, Holy Redeemer, Surrey Hills and Our Lady of Perpetual Succour, Wattle Park, the Refugee Action group provides secure accommodation and support to a refugee family.
+St Bridget’s Refugee Action Group provides secure accommodation and support to a refugee family.

 Donations are Tax deductible.
 Please contact Chris Barring-Gould (Treasurer) email@example.com for information on how to make a Tax Deductible donation online.